iandreariley/pisa_visualization/README.md

 The most recent version of the project can be downloaded in its entirety here: https://github.com/iandreariley/pisa_visualization/tree/filtered/

-To run it locally, put both the pisa_by_wealth.tsv and index.html files in the same directory, and use 'python -m SimpleHTTPServer' to get a server running in that directory.
+To run it locally, put both the pisa_by_country_and_wealth_filtered.tsv and index.html files in the same directory.
+In that same directory, create a new sub-diretory called "css", and place the main.css file inside it.
+Use 'python -m SimpleHTTPServer' to get a server running in the root directory (the one with index.html in it).
 Open a browser and type localhost:8000 in the url field, and the visualization should start.

 To see the visualization online go [here][old] for the first version, [here][new] for the second version.
 The most current version is not yet available on the internet.